orbit/orbit/orbit-actor-concept-tasks.md

 ----------

+Tasks are the basic unit of work in Orbit and understanding their purpose and power is important to fully leverage the framework.
+Tasks are used extensively and are the standard return type for any asynchronous messages or actions.

-In Orbit, a Task represents the result of an asynchronous unit of work.
-It is based on a Java CompletableFuture and offers methods for checking if a unit of work is complete, waiting for a unit of work to complete or getting the result of a unit of work.
+A Task represents a promise to provide the result of an asynchronous unit of work.
+Tasks may simply represent a complete state, return an explicit result, be cancelled or communicate failures via exceptional completion.

-Orbit Tasks also offer static helper methods to perform common actions such as waiting for a List of tasks to complete or creating a completed Task from a value.
+In reality a Task is a thin wrapper over CompletableFuture which is native to Java and offers a few additional features and a common interface.